One common task I run that does not have an obvious “good” solution when working with remote machines over ssh is: how

 one can copy information from a remote ssh session to your local?
 I’m not talking about copying files down from the

-command, I’m talking like getting the path string from the remote session via commands like
+remote machine via scp command, I’m talking like getting the path string from the remote session via commands like

-command; or cases such as getting outputs form command line dumps to
+ls/pwd so that you can properly form the scp command; or cases such as getting outputs form command line dumps to

 be used in a local configurations file.
 While there is an “obvious” solution of using your mouse to highlight the string